oldschoolgg/oldschooljs/README.md

 # OldSchoolJS

 A NodeJS library for doing everything OSRS related.
-Access the OSRS hiscores, news, worlds, wiki, items, and more.
+Access the OSRS hiscores, news, worlds, wiki, items, simulating killing monsters, and opening clue caskets - and more.

+For discussion, help or questions - please join https://discord.gg/ob and then our `#developers` channel.

 ## Examples